AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/test_a_project.md

 # Test and build a project

-Typically, when you're working in the Stingray editor you're either setting up a scene with some 3D content, or setting up some ways for a user to experience that scene and interact with it.
+Typically, when you're working in the interactive editor you're either setting up a scene with some 3D content, or setting up some ways for a user to experience that scene and interact with it.
 Although you see your scene in the editor's viewport, the way you interact with the scene while you're editing isn't the same as the way a player or user will interact with it when they experience your project.

-As you work on your project, you'll often want to try out the levels and interactions that you're building in the Stingray editor, to make sure that everything will work as you're expecting when a player experiences it.
+As you work on your project, you'll often want to try out the levels and interactions that you're building in the editor, to make sure that everything will work as you're expecting when a player experiences it.
 You have a few ways that you can do this, described below.

 ## ![](../../images/icon_runProject.png) Test the whole project